kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

 Resizing the Dialog
 -------------------

-The iframe that displays the custom content returned by the custom node dialog endpoint is 360 pixels wide and 100 pixels high.
-Since the size of the content may be different, we provide an API that can be used to resize the dialog once your content has been loaded into the iframe.
-The maximum allowed size is 800x300 pixels.
+The iframe that displays the content returned by the custom node dialog endpoint is 360 pixels wide and 100 pixels high.
+Since the size of the content may vary, we provide an API that can be used to resize the dialog to a maximum size of 800x300 pixels
+**Note:*** You can only resize the frame once the content has been loaded into the iframe.

-To resize the dialog, simply send the required iframe size in a message.
-The data sent should be of the following format:
+To resize the dialog, simply include the required iframe size in a message, sending the data in the following format:

 .. code-block:: json